Header image for the PremiumBeat subscription project, representing a cropped image of a web browser showing the PremiumBeat home page.

 Reflecting on the journey

 The PremiumBeat subscription launched smoothly on October 14, 2020, and was successfully welcomed by our customers, with thousands of new subscribers within the first month.
 As expected, the team monitored cancellations numbers over time and, most importantly, identified the reasons behind cancellations.
 Interestingly the top 2 reasons for our customers to cancel were “not having an ongoing need at the moment” (1st) and “the price being too high” (2nd).
+Throughout my tenure, I also gained valuable insights into the specificities of the music industry.
+Still, as Shutterstock refined its vision and priorities, new teams emerged, and I was asked to join and help design a new, exciting initiative that would become Shutterstock Catalog.

 < PreviousSee all Next >